GDP (Gross Domestic Product)

 To sum up, there is a negativebetween the price of gold and the ratio of U.S. GDP to the price of gold.
 It makes sense, given the fact that gold is a non-confidence vote in the U.S. economy and a currency competing with the .
 However, since GDP is a very complex and aggregate lagging indicator, the relationship between these two variables should be taken with a grain of salt.

 We encourage you to learn more about gold – not only how it is affected by the GDP, but also how to successfully useand how to profitably trade it.
-A great way to start is to sign up for our today.
-It's free and if you don't like it, you can easily unsubscribe.Back
+A great way to start is to It's free and if you don't like it, you can easily unsubscribe.Back